-Among LDS men, there seems to be an obsession with white dress shirts.
+Among Latter-day Saint men, there seems to be an obsession with white dress shirts.
 Not only does every elder in the mission field sport a white shirt but so does each member of the First Presidency, Quorum of Twelve, and other auxiliary Church leadership.
 This begs the question: is the wearing of a white dress shirt an official standard of the Church, or is it merely an element of Mormon culture?
 Here’s what we know.

 To members of the Church, white has become almost inextricably linked with the concept of purity and goodness.
 And this association has extended to the clothes we wear.
 A few general authorities have commented on this connection.

 President David O. McKay in the October general conference of 1956 said:

 “We are not a people who look to formality, . . . but I do think that the Lord will be pleased with a bishopric if they will instruct the young men who are invited to administer the sacrament to dress properly.
 He will not be displeased if they come with a white shirt instead of a colored one. . . .
 When they are all in white I think it contributes to the sacredness of it [the sacrament].”

 Years later, in the 1995 October general conference, Elder Jeffrey R. Holland admonished the young men of the Church: